What is an A1 Form and how to apply? Everything you need to know

 Where can I get an A1 form?

 The national insurance page on the gov.uk site provides A1 application forms.
 HMRC will issue the approved A1 form.
-If you are a director of your own limited company, then your company needs Form CA3821 and Form CA3822 (this form is for each individual employee for issue of Form A1).

-How do I use my A1 form?
+How do I apply for an A1 form?

 After an employer submits a CA3821 (refer to "What steps must a UK employer take before applying for an A1 form?"), the employer will receive a confirmation email.

 Afterwards, their employees are then in a position to apply for A1 forms.
 An A1 form is applied per employee per trip, per country; it is not an opportunity to name every possible country that you foresee you may travel to.

 Is it possible to apply for a 'multi-state' or EU-wide A1 form?